Design Book

 Table

 Use for structured data with clear column relationships.
-Avoid tables for layout.
 Numeric columns align right with mono font.
-Add table--striped for longer lists.

 Standard table